maldog/MCEmu-fabric/README.md

 ## Things that need doing
  * Sound.
 There is no sound.
  * Saving.
 There is no save support whatsoever.
 I think...
  * Upgrading to a newer version of Minecraft.
-1.19.4 is pretty old in 2025

 Special thanks for original authors Delta2Force for creating this initially, and umjammer for the update to 1.19.4.